cocomoff/PCTSPTW.jl/README.md

-# TSPTW using JuMP and Cbc
+# Prize-Collecting TSPTW using JuMP and Cbc

-- solver and examples
+- solver and examplesgi